dgooden/state_machine/README.md

 }
 ```

-Note: step and draw events are not actually tied to the step or draw event.
+Note: onStep and onDraw are not actually tied to the Gamemaker step or draw events.
 You can run them in the begin/end events, or anywhere else for that matter.

 ### Custom events
 You can also make custom events